Personalisation in the hospitality industry: 5 steps to stay relevant and delight your guests

 Everything that can help you personalise your service is relevant and should be added to their profile.
 As a result, your team will get to know your guests better and will be able to give more relevant recommendations.

 - Use automation to leverage customer data effectively

 Filling guest profiles with as much data as possible reveals more about who your guests are and what they expect.
 This lets you effectively group them into several segments based on their travel dates, needs and wishes.
 Once you’ve done this, map out relevant offers for each segment.

 An automated platform like Oaky uses this segmentation information to send guests tailored suggestions for add-ons or upgrades.
-This personalised upselling and cross-selling experience empowers travellers to customise their stay.
+This personalised upselling and cross-selling experience empower travellers to customise their stay.
 You’ll also see better conversion rates than if you send out bland, generic deal recommendations.

 2. Tailor your online presence with the target guest in mind

 Today, online travel agencies and metasearch sites provide personalised offers and search results based on past behaviour.
 That creates a smooth user experience and makes it easier to find the right hotel.
 Provide your distribution partners with information your ideal guests want to see.
 This increases your chances of showing up in the search results and winning over customers.